Manke Leaves Poswil

 It wasn't every night, only after he'd read a letter from his sorrowing parents, or from his sisters in Palestine.
 I curled up, trying to sleep until it stopped.
 The next day, dressing for school, eating breakfast, I didn't think about last night, it didn't happen, just a nightmare.

 The sorrow gnawed at him, wherever he went, whatever he did the pain of the sorrow was with him.

-My childhood curiosity led me searching.
-My best discovery was a pile of 20 or so 78 rpm records, I played them over and over again, imagining Ma as a young girl, dancing to these songs.
+My childhood curiosity led me to search.
+My best discovery was a pile of 20 or so 78 rpm records.
+I played them over and over again, imagining Ma as a young girl, dancing to these songs.
 She didn't play them but didn't mind if I did.
-Dad did not like me to play music of any kind, only when I had to learn for my barmitzvah.
+Dad did not like me to play music of any kind, only when I had to learn for my bar mitzvah.

 One cannot say they weren't happy, only they didn't want to display happiness.
 He was in a state of mourning.

 Manke would never be comforted, Zaida died a few years after receiving the terrible news.

 The first time I became aware of my father's sorrow was when we made the long journey to Springs, where Yudel, Dad's oldest brother lived.
 I think he wanted to discuss his forthcoming visit to Palestine, to visit their father and perhaps persuade him to accompany him and Scholem, But Yudel was getting on and not well.